Tag Sale in Tobacco Shed

 HISTORICAL SOCIETY OF GLASTONBURY

-The Historical Society of Glastonbury (HSG) proudly presents its annual Tag Sale in the Tobacco Shed 8:00am to 2:00pm on Friday, Saturday and Sunday September 29th, September 30th, and October 1st 2011.
-The tag sale and consignment sale will be on the beautiful grounds of the 1755 Welles-Shipman-Ward House, 972 Main Street (Route 17) in South Glastonbury, where the ambiance is relaxed and peaceful.
-The tag sale will be in and around the recently reconstructed DelMastro 1870 tobacco shed.
-Eastbury Barn will be the site of the consignment sale – vintage and antique pieces of higher value.
-The event is rain or shine.
-Admission is free.
-An early bird special will be held Friday, September 30th between 7:00am and 8:00am.
+The Historical Society of Glastonbury (HSG) will be presenting its annual tag and consignment sale from 8:00 am to 2:00 pm on Friday, Saturday, and Sunday September 28th, 29th and 30th.
+Both will be on the grounds of the 1755 Welles-Shipman-Ward House, 972 Main Street (Route 17) in South Glastonbury, where the ambiance is relaxed and peaceful.
+The tag sale will be held in and around our reconstructed 1870 tobacco shed while Eastbury Barn will be the site of the consignment sale featuring larger vintage and antique pieces of higher value.
+The event is rain or shine and admission is free.
+There will also be an early bird special on Friday, September 28th between 7:00 am and 8:00 am.
 Admission to the early bird event is $10.

-Funds raised from these sales support the mission of HSG to educate through the preservation and promotion of Glastonbury’s extraordinary historical legacy.
-In addition to owning, maintaining and operating multiple historic properties, HSG sponsors numerous public events; publishes books, brochures and news articles; and maintains an exceptional research library.
+Funds raised from the sale supports the mission of HSG, which is to educate through the preservation and promotion of Glastonbury’s extraordinary historical legacy.
+In addition to owning, maintaining, and operating several historic properties, HSG sponsors numerous public events; publishes books, brochures and news articles; and maintains an exceptional research library.
 Glastonbury fifth graders visit HSG twice a year for experiences integrated into their Social Studies curriculum.
-Up-coming free Farm Day, Sunday September 17th, 1:00pm-5:00pm, celebrates Glastonbury’s farming history with fun and educational activities for all ages.
-As a non-profit, HSG funds these activities solely by the support of members, business sponsors, foundations, donations, grants, Town and State, and fund-raisers such as the tag sale and consignment sale.
+The upcoming free Farm Day, Sunday September 16th, 1:00pm-5:00pm, celebrates Glastonbury’s farming history with fun and educational activities for all ages.
+As a non-profit, HSG funds these activities solely through the support of members, business sponsors, foundations, donations, grants, and fund-raisers such as the annual tag and consignment sale.

-Parking is available on site, with overflow parking at St. Augustine’s Church, at 55 Hopewell Road.
-A well-maintained short path from the parking area leads to the WSW house.
-For more information, contact the Historical Society at 860-633-6890 or HSGlastonbury@sbcglobal.net.
+Limited parking is available on site, with overflow parking at St. Augustine’s Church, 55 Hopewell Road.
+A well-maintained, short path leads from the church parking area to the WSW house.
+Please be advised, however, that you will not be able to park at St. Augustine’s on Sunday.